yev/seleniumMvnScreenshot/README.md

 ## Usage
 1. Just add *FailTestScreenshotListener* to your TestNG class
-2. The plugin will find by reflection the webDriver instance you are using and will do all the job.
+2. The plugin will find by reflection the webDriver instance you are using and will do the rest for you.

 ## Results